Edmonton is reimagining how we grow — balancing growth between developing new neighbourhoods and increasing density in existing ones.

 Neighbours Should:

-Access available resources and tips below to learn more on how to prepare for neighbouring redevelopment.
+Neighbours can access available resources to learn more on how to prepare for neighbouring redevelopment.

 Tips